Noncancerous Bone Tumors

 Bisphosphonates given by vein may help relieve the pain.
 A surgical procedure may correct deformities, fractures that do not heal when placed in a cast, or pain that cannot be relieved any other way.

-Giant cell tumors usually occur in people in their 20s and 30s.
+Benign (noncancerous) giant cell tumors (GCT) usually occur in people in their 20s and 30s.
 These tumors most commonly start in the ends of bones and may extend into nearby tissue.
 They may cause pain.

-Treatment of giant cell tumors depends on the tumor’s size.
+Treatment of benign giant cell tumors depends on the tumor’s size.
 A tumor can be surgically removed, and the hole can be filled with bone graft, synthetic bone graft, or bone cement (methyl methacrylate) to preserve the bone’s structure.
 Occasionally, very extensive tumors may require removal of the affected segment of bone and reconstruction of the joint.
-One treatment is a surgical procedure called curettage, in which the tumor is scraped out with a scoop-shaped instrument.
-Then, before they fill the cavity, doctors may treat it with the chemical phenol or freeze it with liquid nitrogen.
-Some doctors heat the bone cement.
+The most common treatment is a surgical procedure called radical curettage, in which the tumor is aggressively scraped out with a scoop-shaped instrument and the cavity is further emptied using a high-speed burr.
+Then, doctors may treat the cavity with the chemical phenol or freeze it with liquid nitrogen and fill it with synthetic bone cement.
 These treatments help reduce the risk of the tumor returning.
 After this treatment, about 10% of tumors return.
 Giant cell tumors rarely become cancerous.

 A nonossifying fibroma is an abnormality that results when part of a bone does not harden normally and instead is filled with fibrous tissue rather than bone tissue.
 A very small nonossifying fibroma is called a fibrous cortical defect.
 Nonossifying fibromas are common among children.
 They commonly occur close to the ends of the bones of the legs.